JamesSkemp/words/content/post/review-yakuza-dead-souls-2012.md

 +++
-title = "Review: Yakuza Dead Souls (2012)" summary = "The following is a review of Yakuza Dead Souls (2012), released for the PlayStation 3." draft = false comments = true date = "2012-03-27T21:28:00-05:00"
+title = "Review: Yakuza Dead Souls (2012)" description = "The following is a review of Yakuza Dead Souls (2012), released for the PlayStation 3." draft = false comments = true date = "2012-03-27T21:28:00-05:00"